 If you’ve ever wanted to check your credit score and do so without dinging your score or paying a cent, guess what?
 It’s possible.
 You can get that important three-digit number from a number of sources.
 In fact, your bank or credit card company may provide just what you are looking for.

-Why is this free intel such a gift?
-Because keeping tabs on your credit score can help you spot discrepancies or potentially fraudulent activities.
-It can also help you monitor your progress if you’re working hard to increase your score.
-A solid credit score can elevate your creditworthiness and actually pay off.
-A higher score may well unlock lower loan rates and other benefits.
+Why is your credit report intel such a gift?
+Because keeping tabs on your credit scores can help you spot potentially fraudulent activities or discrepancies.
+It can also help you monitor your progress if you’re working hard to establish your credit or have a stellar financial profile.
+Higher scores may well unlock lower loan rates and other benefits.

-• What a credit score and why you should check it
+• What a credit score is and why you should check it

-• When a credit-score check can hurt your score
+• Whether checking can hurt your credit score

-• How to get a free look at your credit score.
+• How often to check your credit score.

 What Is a Credit Score?

 A credit score is a three-digit number that lenders and creditors use to assess your creditworthiness.
-In other words, it helps lenders decide the probability of you repaying a loan or a line of credit to their institution.
-Credit scores are usually broken down into two types: generic and custom scores.
+In other words, it helps lenders decide the probability of you repaying a loan or a line of credit in a timely manner based on your past behavior.

-Conversely, individual lenders may create their custom credit scores to determine your likelihood of repayment.
-These scores include credit reporting from the three major credit bureaus and other data from their profile, such as your repayment history.
-The purpose of this type of credit score is to determine your creditworthiness with regard to a specific type of lending (like a mortgage) or a particular lender.
+• Conversely, individual lenders may create custom credit scores to determine your likelihood of repayment.
+These scores include credit reporting from the three credit bureaus and other data.
+This type of credit score is often meant to determine your creditworthiness with regard to a specific type of lending (like a mortgage) or a particular lender.

 • Poor: 300-579